Consumer Information

 Refund Policy

-LDCC has a refund policy that stipulates the amount of tuition and fees to be refunded to students who withdraw from classes during a term.
-This policy is included in the College Catalog.
-Questions regarding the calculations of refunds may be directed to the Bursar’s Office at 318-345-9136.
-You may also find information about your refund at RefundSelection.com.
+LDCC's refund policy stipulates the amount of tuition and fees to be refunded to students who drop classes during registration periods.
+Questions regarding the calculations of refunds may be directed to the Office of Student Accounts at 318-345-9007

 Return of Title IV Funds